AramCodes/hw/08-binary-trees-graphs/07-what-is-a-binary-search-tree/readme.md

 2. The left child's value is less than the parent node's value.
 3. The right child's value is greater than or equal to the parent node's value.

 The image above is a valid BST.
-Everything on the left is less than it's parent and everything on the right is greater than the parent.
+Everything on the left is less than its parent and everything on the right is greater than the parent.

 This does not only apply to immediate child nodes.
 Let's look at the image on the following image:

 <img src="../../assets/images/binary-search-tree.png" alt="" />

 If we look at the tree on the right-hand side, it is a valid binary tree, but it is not a valid binary search tree.
-The reason being that 3 is on the right side of 4, but 3 is less than 4.
+The reason 3 is on the right side of 4, but 3 is less than 4.
 Everything on the right side of a node must be greater than or equal to the node's value.

 This ordering makes searching very efficient.
 Let's say we are searching for the value 7.
 We start at the root node of 9.
 7 is less than 9, so we move to the left child node of 4.
 7 is greater than 4, so we move to the right child node of 4 and we find 7.